Quantum computational chemistry: Quantum computational chemistry mappings

-The primary advantage of the JW encoding is its simplicity.
-However, while the occupation of an orbital is stored locally, the parity is stored non-locally.
-The string of $Z$ operators means that it takes $O(M)$ qubit operations to apply a fermionic operator.
+where $h_j$ is a real scalar coefficient, $\sigma_i^j$ represents one of $I$, $X$, $Y$ or $Z$, $i$ denotes which qubit the operator acts on, and $j$ denotes the term in the Hamiltonian.
+Each term $P_j$ in the Hamiltonian is typically referred to as a `Pauli string', and the number of non-identity single-qubit Pauli operators in a given string is called its `Pauli weight'.
+All of the second quantised encoding methods discussed in this section produce Hamiltonians of this form.
+An example JW mapping is shown in Table.~\ref{JWtable}.
+In order to further clarify the second quantised JW encoding, we apply it to the fictitious system described earlier. \textcolor{black}{As stated previously, we assume that the Hartree-Fock state for this system has both electrons occupying the $\ket{A}$ orbitals.} We store the occupations of the spin-orbitals $\ket{A_\uparrow}$, $\ket{A_\downarrow}$, $\ket{B_\uparrow}$, $\ket{B_\downarrow}$, which we order as $\ket{f_{B_\downarrow}, f_{B_\uparrow}, f_{A_\downarrow}, f_{A_\uparrow}}$, with $f_i = 0,1$.
+The Hartree-Fock state is then given by

+This state corresponds to the antisymmetrised Slater determinant shown in Eq.~(\ref{Eq:1stQExampleMappingHF}).
+The $s_z=0$ wavefunction is then

+This state can be compared with the first quantised basis set mapping shown in Eq.~(\ref{Eq:1stQExampleMappingFull}).
 Working in the JW basis, it is easy to see the advantage that quantum computers have over their classical counterparts for chemistry problems.
-As discussed in Sec.~\ref{2ndq}, the full configuration interaction wavefunction contains a number of determinants which scales exponentially with the number of orbitals, $M$.
+As discussed in Sec.~\ref{Subsubsec:2ndqclassical}, the full configuration interaction wavefunction contains a number of determinants which scales exponentially with the number of electrons, as roughly $\mathcal{O}(M^N)$.
 As such, it requires an amount of memory that scales exponentially with the system size.
-However, using a quantum computer, we can instead store the FCI wavefunction using only $M$ qubits~\cite{aspuru2005simulated}.
+However, using a quantum computer, we can instead store the full configuration interaction (FCI) wavefunction using only $M$ qubits~\cite{aspuru2005simulated}.
 A register of $M$ qubits can be in a superposition of $2^M$ computational basis states.
-In the JW basis, every Slater determinant required for the FCI wavefunction can be written as one of these basis states.
+In the JW basis, every Slater determinant required for the FCI wavefunction can be written as one of these computational basis states.
 As such, quantum computers can efficiently store the FCI wavefunction.
-This is also true for the other 2\textsuperscript{nd} encodings.
+This is also true for the other second quantised encodings.\\